 - 1 cup chicken broth

-- 2 cups cooked chicken, chopped or shredded (I used a rotisserie chicken for this test)
+- 2 cups cooked chicken, chopped into bite-sized pieces (I use 2 breasts of a large rotisserie chicken)

 - Sour cream or greek yogurt and chives for garnish